Figure 1: Awesome AI, Inc. Marketing to Sales Process and Conversion Rates

 - Then finally, of the current opportunities, the sales team tends to close 25% of the deals, making them customers.

-How to Calculate the Number of Leads Needed to Meet Your Sales Goals
+How to Calculate the Number of Leads You Need to Generate

 Since we started off calculating how many new deals, we would need to meet our original growth goal of 50%, let’s also take a look at how many qualified leads and opportunities that equates to: